What is kauri dieback?

 - Cleaning footwear and gear and staying on the track is the best way to contain the disease and save these forest giants for future generations.

-What do the cleaning stations do?
+What do the hygiene stations do?

 - They are designed to ensure that even very muddy shoes can be cleaned.

-- Apart from the brushes fixed in to the base of the cleaning station, there is a secondary brush and a spruce, like that used by farriers, to help people clean soil from shoes and equipment like walking poles.
+- Apart from the brushes fixed in to the base of the hygiene station, there is a secondary brush and a spruce, like that used by farriers, to help people clean soil from shoes and equipment like walking poles.

-How do I use the cleaning station?
+How do I use the hygiene station?

 - Use the brushes to remove all soil and mud from your shoes.